easymodeling/easy-modeling/README.md

 [object-mother-link]: https://martinfowler.com/bliki/ObjectMother.html

-## What does EasyModeling provide?
+## What can EasyModeling do?

-EasyModeling provides a set of API to help you generate objects for your test, including:
+EasyModeling provides a set of APIs to help you generate objects for your test, including:

-- An annotation ```@Model``` to tell EasyModeling for which classes you would like to generate objects.
+- An annotation `@Model` to tell EasyModeling for which classes you would like to generate objects.
-- An annotation ```@Field``` and a lot of annotation attributes, which is however totally optional, to customize the generated objects.
+- An annotation `@Field` and many annotation attributes, which is however totally optional, to customize the generated objects.
-- A ```next()``` method for each class that returns randomly populated objects.
+- A `next()` method for each class returns randomly populated objects.
-- A ```builder()``` method for each class that returns randomly populated builders of the objects.
+- A `builder()` method for each class returns randomly populated builders of the objects.

 ### Simple Example

-For example, if you have a class ```Employee``` under test so that you want to generate objects for it, you can firstly have a modeler configuration like this:
+For example, if you have a class `Employee` under test so that you want to generate objects for it, you can firstly have a modeler configuration like this:

 ```java